 These beautiful homes do require some upkeep, and homeowners have to expect to paint both the stucco and the wood trim periodically and to update painted interior walls, too.
-As you prepare to update your Tudor-style home, you can choose to modernize it or keep it traditional.
+As you prepare to update your Pittsburgh Tudor style home, you can choose to modernize it or keep it traditional.
 Either way, pay attention to the following details as you add a fresh coat of paint to the interior and exterior surfaces of your home.

 Be Prepared to Replace Damaged Materials As You Go

 Although Tudor-style homes embody a classic architectural style, most modern homes aren’t built to look like English cottages.
 Most owners of Tudor-style homes have to be prepared to handle all of the maintenance requirements that come with owning a home over 80 years old.